cjdbarlow/bedside-notebook/anaesthesia/vascular/spine-protection.md

 Paraplegia following descending aortic surgery:
 * Occurs in 2-6% of patients
 * Due to occlusion of feeder vessels to the anterior and posterior spinal arteries
+	* Anterior spinal artery and therefore motor function is at increased risk
 	* Source vessels from the left subclavian and vertebral arteries
 	* Anterior spinal arteries have additional supply:
 		* Superiorly from the intercostal and lumbar segmental arteries, and the artery of Adamkiewicz
 		* Inferiorly from the mesenteric, internal iliac, and sacral arteries
 * Occlusion may occur from:
 	* Aortic cross-clamping